ga4gh-discovery/ga4gh-service-registry-impl/README.md

 * OpenJDK 11 or newer.
 [AdoptOpenJDK](https://adoptopenjdk.net/) is a good source.
 * A PostgreSQL database v9.2 or newer (we use the JSON data type).
+You can just install the `postgres` package on your OS and configure a user and a database:
+    ```
+    createuser -d serviceregistry
+    createdb -U serviceregistry serviceregistry
+    ```
-You can just install the `postgres` package on your OS, or you can use this Docker incantation to get one temporarily:
+* Or you can use this Docker incantation to get one temporarily:
     ```
     docker run -d -p 5432:5432 --name serviceregistry -e POSTGRES_USER=serviceregistry -e POSTGRES_PASSWORD=serviceregistry postgres
     ```